-You can volunteer with one of our volunteer teams, from Medics to Earth Guardians, and give a few hours of your time to making our infrastructure run smoothly.
+You can volunteer with one of our volunteer teams, from Rangers to Earth Guardians, and give a few hours of your time to making our infrastructure run smoothly.
 For more information or to sign up, check the Participation section on the website.

 You can register as a theme camp and offer some sort of interactive experience.
 You could make a special food or beverage to share with the other Participants.
 You can dance, sing or hand out gifts to show your joy with being part of the community.
 The options are as limitless as your imagination.

-If we are successful, then Scorched Nuts will become more than a 5 day camping event, it will become a temporary city filled with joy and community.
+If we are successful, then Scorched Nuts will become more than a 5 day camping event, it will become a temporary city filled with community.
 Please look through this site and find the best way for you to Participate during the event.
 If you have any questions please contact firstname.lastname@example.org.